3 Guidelines for Managing Disruption

 Because questions like these have become an underlying issue for many of our clients, we would like to share 3 key guidelines for B2B executives who are beginning to think strategically about disruptive opportunities:

-- Make an Impact: Avoid incremental moves; find scalable models & larger roles; make it matter to the customer
+- Make an Impact: Avoid incremental moves; find scalable models & larger opportunities where your business can have a role; ultimately, make sure it matters to the customer

-- Assure Adoption: It’s not about cool technology; it’s about compelling economics for the customer
+- Assure Adoption: It’s not about cool technology; it’s all about making sure the business model results in compelling economics for the customer

-- Place Your Bets: Know the size of the prize; make choices and prioritize scarce resources
+- Place Your Bets: Know the size of the prize; make choices, know where to play and not play, and prioritize scarce resources

 Make an Impact

 Scalable moves that make an impact are required to capture value and propel growth.
-As an example, for many years regulatory pressures and new technology motivated HVAC suppliers to design and develop next generation energy efficient products.
-As a result of this focus on energy efficiency, our client developed enhancements that helped residential customers gain 2-3% energy efficiency on their systems.
-However, these savings only amounted to pennies on the dollar for each household, and ultimately weren’t enough to move the needle.
+As an example, for many years regulatory pressures and new technology motivated HVAC suppliers to design and develop next generation smart products.
+As a result, our client developed enhancements that helped residential customers gain 2-3% energy efficiency on their systems.
+However, these savings only amounted to pennies on the dollar for each household, and ultimately were not enough to move the needle.
 Even though these efficiency gains met regulatory requirements, homeowners rarely recognized the value of these minor economic benefits.
 There was not enough impact.

 Therefore, we suggested that re-architecting the entire building was a bigger, more disruptive play.
-Now that our client was focused on what matters impactfully, they focused on a new design to reduce leak-prone and bulky ductwork, introduce new easy-to-interface HVAC components, and ensure better functioning airflow, lower-cost zoning solutions, and smart home connectivity.
+To focus on what matters and have an impact , they developed a new design to reduce leak-prone and bulky ductwork, introduce new easy-to-interface HVAC components, and ensure better functioning airflow, lower-cost zoning solutions, and smart home connectivity.

 Creating impact is not always easy.
-To accomplish this redesign, businesses had to take on new roles and responsibilities.
-An end-to-end integrator would be responsible for leading the consortium and orchestrating the integration of all systems, components, and services, and other qualified players had to be engaged to fulfill these roles.
+To accomplish this redesign, our client had to take on new roles and responsibilities.
+As an end-to-end integrator they would be responsible for leading the consortium and orchestrating the integration of all systems, components, and services, and other qualified players.

-Stepping beyond incremental moves and taking on newer, larger opportunities, even in the face of regulatory pressures or competitor responses, is highly recommended.
-In order to lead, shape, and impact an industry, companies need to take advantage of growth opportunities by making bold moves and thinking big.
+Stepping beyond incremental moves and taking on newer, larger opportunities, even in the face of regulatory pressures and disruptive change, is highly recommended.
+To lead, shape, and impact an industry, companies need to take advantage of growth opportunities by making bold moves and thinking big.

 An overabundance of new technology has resulted in a crowded field of emerging ideas, new players, and creative apps.
-Trend setting technology involves eCommerce, scientific advancements, internet of things (IoT), big data analytics, autonomous vehicles, smart homes, smart equipment, and other smart applications.
-Leaders are challenged to implement the right models that will ultimately add to, and not dilute, earnings.
-But how do business leaders know which models will work and which ones will fail?
+Next level technologies include scientific advancements, machine learning, AI analytics, urban air mobility, drone fleets, autonomous vehicles, smart homes, smart tools, equipment, and applications.
+And this is not a complete list.
+Leaders are challenged to implement the right business models that can take advantage of these technologies to ultimately add to, and not dilute, earnings.
+But how do business leaders know which models accompanied by next level technologies will work and which ones will fail?